Popular Front for the Liberation of Palestine – General Command: 1990s and 2000s

-Syrian Civil War and the 2023 Gaza war
+Syrian Civil War

-PFLP-GC leader Jibril was a staunch ally of Syrian President Bashar al-Assad.
+At the beginning of the Syrian Civil War, most Palestinians in Syria wanted to remain neutral out of fear of reprisal if they fought either side such as had happened in Lebanon, Kuwait, Iraq, and Jordan.
+Despite this, PFLP-GC leader Jibril was a staunch ally of Syrian President Bashar al-Assad.
 On 5 June 2011, a number of Yarmouk residents were shot dead while protesting at the Israeli border.
 Allegedly angered by the PFLP-GC's refusal to take part in the protests and seen as the Assad regime's enforcer in the camp, thousands of mourners burnt down its headquarters in Yarmouk.
 PFLP-GC members fired on the crowd, killing 14 Palestinians and wounding 43.

 In 2012, the PFLP-FC supported the Syrian Army to fight the Syrian rebels in and around Yarmouk, working with the shabiha militias to besiege the camp.
 On 3 August 2012, 21 civilians were killed when the Syrian Army shelled Yarmouk.
 Palestinian president Mahmoud Abbas condemned the Syrian Army for shelling the camp and chided the PFLP-GC for dragging Palestinians into the conflict.

 On 5 December 2012, fighting erupted in Yarmouk between the Syrian Army and PFLP-GC on one side, and Syrian rebels on the other.
 The rebels included the Free Syrian Army (FSA) and a group made up of Palestinians, called Liwa al-Asifa or Storm Brigade.
 By 17 December, the rebels had won control of Yarmouk.
 Afterwards, Government and rebel representatives agreed that all armed groups should withdraw from Yarmouk and leave it as a neutral zone.
 The agreement also said that the PFLP-GC should be dismantled and its weapons surrendered.
 However, a spokesman for the pro-rebel Palestine Refugee Camp Network said, "the implementation of the truce has been problematic" because of "intermittent" government shelling of Yarmouk and clashes on its outskirts.